CiscoDevNet/sastre/README.md

 - Backup: Save vManage configuration items to a local backup.
 - Restore: Restore configuration items from a local backup to vManage.
 - Delete: Delete configuration items on vManage.
+- Certificate: Restore device certificate validity status from a backup or set to a desired value (i.e. valid, invalid or staging).
-- List: List items configured on vManage or from a local backup.
+- List: List configuration items or device certificate information from vManage or a local backup.
 Display as table or export as csv file.
 - Show-template: Show details about device templates on vManage or from a local backup.
 Display as table or export as csv file.

 Notes:
 - Either 'sdwan' or 'sastre' can be used as the main command.
-- The command line described above, and in all examples that follow, assumes Sastre was installed from PyPI, via PIP.
+- The command line described above, and in all examples that follow, assume Sastre was installed from PyPI, via PIP.
 - If Sastre was download from GitHub, then 'sdwan.py' or 'sastre.py' should used instead.
 Please check the installation section for more details.

 ### Base parameters